 On Leadership: Dr. Martin Luther King, Teaching, and Alpha Phi Alpha

-By: Elisa Villanueva Beard and Dr. Michael L. Lomax Today, as we reflect on Dr. King’s life and work, we’re taking heed of the call to leadership he made so many years ago.
-In this moment, we still need “leaders in love with justice…in love with humanity,” who can devote their immense talent and passion to the greatest problems of our time.
+As we reflect on Dr. King’s life and work, we’re taking heed of his call to leadership.
+In this moment, we still need “leaders in love with justice,” who can devote their immense talent and passion to the greatest problems of our time.

 Dr. King spoke these words in 1956 at the 50th Anniversary celebration of Alpha Phi Alpha—the oldest black fraternity in this country.
 He was an Alpha himself, and he so embodied the fraternity’s mission of leadership, academic excellence, service, and advocacy that he won the Alpha Award of Honor that night.